skotikot/Perceptions-of-Environmental-Change/README.md

 ## Directory Structure

 To run the analysis scripts successfully, organize your local project root folder (`/`) using the structure below.
-Ground-truth tabular data, spatial boundary shapefiles, and gridded rasters should be retrieved from the accompanying **Zenodo Dataset** and unzipped into the `/Data` directory before execution.
+Ground-truth tabular data, spatial boundary shapefiles, and gridded rasters should be retrieved from the accompanying **Zenodo Dataset** at [DOI: 10.5281/zenodo.20387060](https://doi.org/10.5281/zenodo.20387060), and unzipped into the `/Data` directory before execution.

 ```tree